 ACC 221 - Introduction to Financial Accounting

 ACC 222 - Introduction to Managerial Accounting

 BUS 242 - Principles of Management

 or BUS 200 - Exploring Business as a Vocation

 ECO 113 - Principles of Microeconomics

 FIN 331 - Financial Management

 MIS 260 - Problem Solving for Business

 MKT 252 - Principles of Marketing

 Note: All business majors are encouraged to take KEY 490 - Vocation and the Meaning of Success to fulfill the Augsburg Core Curriculum Senior Keystone Requirement.

 Specialization in Music Business (Day students only)

-Business Core plus eight courses:
+Business Core plus:

-MUS 105 - The Music Business

-MUS 245 - Arts Management and Concert Promotion

-MUS/BUS 399 - Internship

-ECO 112 - Principles of Macroeconomics

-One additional music business elective (4.0 credits taken at Augsburg or MSCM)

-12 semester credits in MUS or 8 semester credits in MUS credits and 4 semester credits in MUE (8 credits must be in residence at Augsburg) selected from:

-MUS 101 - Materials of Music I

-MUS 102 - Materials of Music II

-MUS 111 - Aural Skills I

-MUS 112 - Aural Skills II

-MUS 130 - Introduction to Music in the Fine Arts

-MUS 220 - Worlds of Music

-MUS 241 - History of Jazz

-(other MUS courses as approved by advisor)

-Graduation Skills

-Graduation skills in Critical Thinking (CT), Speaking (S), and Writing (W) are embedded throughout the offered courses.
-The Quantitative Reasoning (QR) graduation skill is met by completing two courses: MIS 260 (QF) and either MIS 264 or MIS 379 or COM 352 (QA).
+ECO 112 - Principles of Macroeconomics MUS 205 - Legal Issues in Music, Entertainment, and the Arts MUS 335 - Music Business MUS 336 - Arts Management and Concert Promotion MUS/BUS 399 - Internship MUS 162 - Entrepreneurship for Creative Businesses MUS 408 - Current and Future Issues in the Music Industry 12 elective credits in MUS or 8 semester credits in MUS credits and 4 semester credits in MUE (8 credits must be in residence at Augsburg), selected from: MUS 101 - Materials of Music I MUS 102 - Materials of Music II MUS 111 - Aural Skills I MUS 112 - Aural Skills II MUS 130 - Introduction to Music in the Fine Arts MUS 220 - Worlds of Music MUS 241 - History of Jazz (other MUS courses as approved by advisor) ^{}Students may substitute 4 credits of business elective (chosen in consultation with the faculty adviser) in place of MUS162 and MUS408 ^{}Music Business majors may substitute BUS 254 in place of BUS 242 or 200.
+Graduation Skills Graduation skills in Critical Thinking (CT), Speaking (S), and Writing (W) are embedded throughout the offered courses.
+The Quantitative Reasoning (QR) graduation skill is met by completing two courses: MIS 260 (QF) and either MIS 264 or MIS 379 (QA).
 Transfer students must consult an advisor about potential adjustments to their course requirements to fulfill each of these skills.

-^{}Music Business majors may substitute BUS 254 in place of BUS 242 or 200.

 Note: All business majors are encouraged to take KEY 490 - Vocation and the Meaning of Success to fulfill the Augsburg Core Curriculum Senior Keystone Requirement.

-Combined Major in Business Administration and Economics

-Eleven courses including:
+Combined Major in Business Administration and Economics Eleven courses including:

 ACC 221 - Introduction to Financial Accounting

 ACC 222 - Introduction to Managerial Accounting

 BUS 242 - Principles of Management

 or BUS 200 - Exploring Business as a Vocation

 MKT 252 - Principles of Marketing

 MIS 379 - Quantitative Methods for Business and Economics

 or FIN 331 - Financial Management

 One other upper division BUS, ACC, FIN, MIS, or MKT course

 ECO 112 - Principles of Macroeconomics

 ECO 113 - Principles of Microeconomics

 ECO 312 - Intermediate Macroeconomics

 ECO 313 - Intermediate Microeconomics

 One other upper division ECO course

 Graduation Skills

 Graduation skills in Critical Thinking (CT), Speaking (S), and Writing (W) are embedded throughout the offered courses and are met by completing the combined major in Business Administration and Economics.
-The Quantitative Reasoning (QR) graduation skill is met by completing two courses: ECO 112 or 113 (QF) and either MIS 379 or ECO 318 (QA).
+The Quantitative Reasoning (QR) graduation skill is met by completing: ECO 112 or 113 (QF) and either MIS 379, ECO 318, or ECO490 (QA).

 Transfer students must consult an advisor about potential adjustments to their course requirements to fulfill each of these skills.

 Note: All business majors are encouraged to take KEY 490 - Vocation and the Meaning of Success to fulfill the Augsburg Core Curriculum Senior Keystone Requirement.

 Minor in Business Administration (open to non-business majors only)

 Six courses including: